jcarlosmartinezs/automation_training/README.md

-# travel_challenge
+# Training projects
-This project is part of the testing automation training
+Projects developed for the testing automation training.